Coronavirus Q&A: How it’s affecting car leasing

 Are lease car deliveries still taking place?

-It’s a fast-moving situation, but currently there are still deliveries of new cars taking place, depending on the funder and the dealerships, but there is a backlog.
-As vehicle delivery drivers tend to be semi-retired or senior in age, driver shortages as a result of self-isolation and social distancing may begin to affect supply.
+It’s a fast-moving situation, but currently there are deliveries of new cars taking place, depending on the funder and the dealerships, but there is a backlog.
+As vehicle delivery drivers tend to be semi-retired or senior in age, driver shortages as a result of self-isolation and social distancing may affect supply.

 The Department for Transport has also made it clear that logistics, including the collection and delivery of vehicles, should carry on provided that it can be done in accordance with Coronavirus safety guidelines.